fizzy-drinks/lins.dev/README.md

 This is the source code for my personal website built using my favourite tooling.

-It also uses [nasin nanpa](https://github.com/ETBCOR/nasin-nanpa) to render sitelen pona characters and [react-twemoji](https://github.com/zxmys/react-twemoji) to render Twemoji from Twitter and some other libraries in the old site (now relegated to `/old`).
+It also uses [nasin nanpa](https://github.com/ETBCOR/nasin-nanpa) to render sitelen pona characters.

 The new version is currently a work in progress meant to be the home for my portfolio of projects and support multiple languages.